marinogabri/vrp_inventoryhud/README.md

 - Trunks are now avaible!
 Press F1 near your personal vehicle and the trunk will open.
 You can also ask to open the trunk to the nearest player!
 - Shops are now avaible!
 - You can now search items.
 Only avaible in the secondary inventory
+- Now you can loot in coma players by pressing F1!
-- COMING SOON Loot players support
+- COMING SOON: Hotbar

 # Preview
 - Inventory